 Tax focuses on (you guessed it) tax matters and offer a much more specialized service than auditing.
 As a tax accountant, your job is to help your clients prepare, submit, and save money on taxes.
 You’ll spend a lot of time researching tax laws, procedures, and strategies to provide your client with the best advice.

 Tax jobs are much more specialized and allow for long-term opportunities for a private tax business.
 The average starting salary is $53,500 (PayScale) and is a great field as long as you find taxes interesting!

 Consulting involves helping businesses improve their strategies and operations in a wide range of methods.
 As a consultant, you spend time understanding a client’s specific problems, investigating and collecting data, and providing recommendations based on your analysis.

-Consulting jobs are considered more prestigious and offer a higher average starting salary of $76,000 (PayScale).
-You also enjoy better exit opportunities and a broad exposure to business strategy but isn’t the best field for those who don’t enjoy traveling.
+Consulting jobs are considered more prestigious and offer a higher average starting salary.
+You also enjoy better exit opportunities and a broad exposure to business strategy.
 Consulting opportunities are also the hardest to come by and have the lowest acceptance rate amongst Big 4 jobs.

 Work Culture at the Big 4